marcolaux/razer-stealth-late-2017-kblrefresh-linux/README.md

 # razer-stealth-late-2017-kblrefresh-linux
-Fix things on the Razer Stealth (late 2017) with an Intel i7-8550U CPU
+Fix things on the Razer Stealth (late 2017) with an Intel i7-8550U CPU on GNU/Linux

 fixed
 - heavy flicker and screen distortion